Nucleus reuniens

 The nucleus reuniens is a region of the thalamic midline nuclear group.
 In the human brain, it is located in the interthalamic adhesion (massa intermedia).
+It is also known as the medioventral nucleus.

 The nucleus reuniens receives afferent input from a large number of structures, mainly from limbic and limbic-associated structures.
 It sends projections to the medial prefrontal cortex, the hippocampus, perirhinal cortex, and entorhinal cortex, although there exist sparse connections to many other afferent structures as well.